 - Taking risks just for the thrill of it.

-- Inability to form personal relationships; limited capacity to express either positive or negative emotions towards others.
+- Inability to form personal relationships; limited capacity to express either positive or negative emotions toward others.

 Counseling and Treatment